Freiwilliger Polizeidienst: Saxony

 The Saxony Security Watch was established on 1 April 1998.
-In 1999, the trial phase was completed and the security ser- vices were deployed nationwide.
+In 1999, the trial phase was completed and the security services were deployed nationwide.
 About 800 members of the security guard are on duty, of which one third are women.

 As in other countries, the tasks of the security watch mainly include preventive safety strips with the aim of increasing the perceived safety.
 The security watch is on the road in the area of public transport, publicly accessible buildings such as shopping centers and in large residential settlements.

 The members of the security watch can make use of the emergency laws.
 To this end, they have been given additional powers.
 They are authorized to interview persons and to identify their identity.
 In addition, the referral and the safeguarding of private rights are included in the powers.

 The recognizability of the Saxon security watch is given by green or blue jackets or shirts / blouses with the inscription "Saxon Security Watch", the members of the security guard are additionally equipped with BOS radio and contribute to the defense of attacks a Pfefferspray.
 In addition, they can legitimate themselves by means of a service receipt.
 They are usually on foot on the road.

 Training takes place in the responsible police departments.
 It covers a period of at least 50 hours and ends with a final discussion.
 The training effort is paid once with 154 euros.
 Further training is organized by the police departments to which the staff is assigned.
 The employee receives an expense reimbursement of 6.00 euros per hour (monthly maximum of 40 hours of use).

 Just as in Hesse, admission to the security watch is only possible if it is suitable for health reasons.
 A recruitment is possible between 18 and 60 years, the applicant must have a school leaving certificate or a completed vocational training as well as a good leum.
 In addition, he must have successfully completed his education and training and must always stand up for the liberal democratic principle.